vercel/next.js/examples/with-workbox/README.md

 - Reload all existing tabs when Service Worker is updated to avoid state mismatch.
 - Update service worker when user navigates (by clicking on link or some action)
 - Update service worker when user refreshes the page
+- How to use assetPrefix when assets are uploaded to CDN

 Further Reading: